smithy-lang/smithy/_sources/1.0/spec/core/shapes.rst.txt

     * - Type
       - Description
     * - :ref:`input <operation-input>`
-      - The optional input structure of the operation.
+      - The optional input :ref:`structure <structure>` of the operation.
     * - :ref:`output <operation-output>`
-      - The optional output structure of the operation.
+      - The optional output :ref:`structure <structure>` of the operation.
     * - :ref:`errors <operation-errors>`
-      - The optional list of errors the operation can return.
+      - Defines the errors that an operation can return using a set of shape IDs that MUST target :ref:`structure <structure>` shapes that are marked with the :ref:`error-trait`.

 The following example defines an operation shape that accepts an input structure named ``Input``, returns an output structure named ``Output``, and